 - Phases of the Moon Activity: Homemade Oreo Cookie Recipe (Yum!!)

-You might also want to check out this unit:
+You might also want to check out our other Earth Science and Physical Science Units:

 Earth Science Packet: Layers of the Earth, Plate Tectonics, Earthquakes, Volcanoes, 4 Types of Mountains and More!
 (This packet has been updated recently and is now over 150 pages!)